 3. Basic foundations of the Christian faith. must include the balance of affirmations in the doctrines of the balance and nature of God in love, holiness, and power.
 Singing should progress during a fellowship meeting from popular church songs to praise to worship to high-worship “In The Spirit”..

-A time of reinforcement of who we are in Jesus Christ: “By the blood of His covenant I am a new creation”(Cor.
+Fellowship should be a time of reinforcement of who we are in Jesus Christ: “By the blood of His covenant I am a new creation”(Cor.
 5:17), old things are passed away.”
 “I am the righteousness of God in Christ Jesus (Phil.3.9).”
 “I can do all things through Christ who strengthens me (Phil.4:18).”
 “I am more than a conqueror through Him who loved me (Rom.8:37)”; or some other positive acclamation to confirm our new nature and our placement within the Body of Christ as clearly supported by the Holy Scriptures.
-We should not give our buried carnal flesh nature any further support, faith or consideration unless we are convicted of sin by the Holy Spirit.
+We should not give our buried carnal flesh nature any further support, faith or consideration.
+Unless we are convicted of sin by the Holy Spirit.
 We are to consider ourselves dead to the world, the flesh and the devil.
 We should confess and live in Romans 8 and not in Romans 6 & 7.
 A comprehensive New Testament confession of who we are in Christ Jesus is very important.
 What we put in our hearts is where we will live.
 Out of our hearts will proceed with the issues of our lives.
 Out of the abundance of our heart (id), we will speak and so we will be.
 We need to confess the victory we have in Jesus in His Kingdom.
 By our heart-faith in His words-of-faith by His mighty works through the power of the Holy Spirit, we are assured of victory.

 III.
 Fellowship of the Saints